 We offer GCSE Religious Studies at KS4.
 Students follow the OCR Religious Studies B Philosophy and Applied Ethics (full) course, with opportunities to study more than one religion.
 The focus is upon ethical and philosophical questions, and the exploration of a range of religious and secular responses to these issues.
 Eight areas are covered, including Belief about Deity, Good and Evil, Religion and Medical Ethics, and Religion and Equality.

-Core (non GCSE) KS4 are taught via Super Learning Days, when the usual timetable is suspended and students are given opportunities to challenge prejudice, stereotypes and assumptions in an immediate way that is not always possible inside the classroom.
+Core (non-GCSE) RE is taught via Super Learning Days, when the usual timetable is suspended and students are given opportunities to challenge prejudice, stereotypes and assumptions in an immediate way that is not always possible inside the classroom.
 Each of these days affords students the opportunity to learn about and from religion via engagement with the local, wider and world community.
-For example, World Religions Day takes students out into the local community to visit Buddhist, Christian, Hindu, Muslim, Jewish and Sikh places of worship, to engage with adherents of these World Religions and to grapple with fundamental questions about belief and its practise in the modern world.
+For example, World Religions Day takes students out into the local community to visit Buddhist, Christian, Hindu, Muslim, Jewish and Sikh places of worship, to engage with adherents of these World Religions and to grapple with fundamental questions about belief and its practice in the modern world.